minio/docs/source/reference/minio-mc/mc-retention-info.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :mc-cmd:`mc retention info` with
-:mc-cmd-option:`~mc retention info default` to retrieve the default
+:mc-cmd:`~mc retention info --default` to retrieve the default
 object lock settings for a bucket:

 .. code-block:: shell